brandoncc/git-tools.rs/README.md

 ## TODO

+- [ ] When parsing `git worktree --list`, use the whole path instead of just the relative path.
+This will remove logic that splits out the relative path, and should also support unconventional repository structures.
+The current implementation assumes that worktrees are stored as subdirectories of the repo root, but that doesn't have to be the case.
 - [ ] Add a "dry run" mode so that you can see what will be deleted
 - [ ] Remove as many object duplications (`clone()`/`to_owned()`) as possible